View Javadoc

 337 /**

-338 * Increase the contents of an indexed array by an adjustment value;
+338 * Takes the modules of the contents of the variable by an adjustment value;

-339 * assigns the result to the array and pushes the result onto the stack.
+339 * assigns the result to the variable and pushes the result onto the stack.

 340 * <p>

-341 * Argument 1: offset of the associative array into the variable manager<br/>
+341 * Argument 1: offset of the particular variable into the variable manager<br/>

-342 * Argument 2: whether the associative array is global or local
+342 * Argument 2: whether the variable is global or local

 343 * <p>